jsf3467v/tb-drug-resistance/README.md

 The design separates a durable, evidence-grounded platform from a swappable patient layer.

 - Knowledge graph.
 A Memgraph store holding 1,295 mutation nodes drawn from the WHO mutation catalog.
-The catalog grades all 48,152 of its variants from 1 to 5, and the graph loads only the 1,383 rows graded 1 or 2, the variant-drug associations it links to resistance, since the higher groups carry uncertain or no association.
-Those rows collapse to 1,291 distinct catalog nodes, because a node is keyed by its mutation identifier, so a variant graded against several drugs merges into one node, and the seed strains loaded before the catalog merge supply the remaining four.
+The catalog grades all 48,152 of its variants from 1 to 5.
+The graph loads only the 1,383 rows graded 1 or 2, the variant-drug associations tied to resistance, since the higher groups carry uncertain or no association.
+Those rows collapse to 1,291 distinct nodes, because a node is keyed by its mutation identifier, so a variant graded against several drugs merges into one node.
+The four remaining nodes come from the seed strains loaded before the catalog merge.
 Memgraph speaks the Bolt protocol, so the code reaches it through the standard neo4j Python driver, and the neo4j dependency in requirements.txt is that driver rather than a separate database.

 - Rule engine.
 A forward and backward chaining symbolic engine that classifies isolates as MDR, pre-XDR, or XDR, applies whole-class cross-resistance, and selects between the BPaL and BPaLM regimens.

 - Case-based reasoning.
-Retrieval over 1,000 synthetic patient cases, used where the rules alone do not determine a regimen.
+Retrieval of over 1,000 synthetic patient cases, used where the rules alone do not determine a regimen.

 - Natural-language interface.
 An LLM layer that generates Cypher from plain English behind a read-only write guard.
 The query runs in a read transaction that Memgraph rejects on any write, so the database itself is the barrier, and a keyword pre-filter blocks an obvious write before the query runs.